HildoBijl/stepwise/shared/util/README.md

 These are utilities related to the fundamental working of Javascript.
 Think of the basic data types like numbers, strings, arrays, objects, etcetera.

 - [numbers](./numbers.js) deals with everything around numbers, both integer and float.
-Think of checking if a number satisfies certain requirements, bounding a number to a range, and basic interpolation between two numbers.
+Think of checking if a number satisfies certain requirements, or bounding a number to a range.
 - [strings](./strings.js) concerns everything related to strings.
 Think of efficiently browsing through the characters of a string, or adding/removing characters.
 - [objects](./objects.js) adds utilities to objects.
 Think of comparing objects (with `deepEquals`), generating objects from a list of keys, filtering its properties, or applying a function to each object parameter.
 - [arrays](./arrays.js) adds functionalities to browsing through arrays.
 Think of finding the sum or product of arrays, rearranging/shuffling arrays, efficiently searching through arrays, and so forth.